CLEVER-CODER-PNG/college/statement.md

 Confirms delivery via console output

-Error Handling
+#Error Handling

 The system checks:

-If the scheduled time is in the past
+1)If the scheduled time is in the past

-Invalid data formats
+2)Invalid data formats

-API/connection errors
+3)API/connection errors

-Twilio API Integration
+#Twilio API Integration

 Uses Twilio’s WhatsApp Sandbox to send messages safely and reliably.